 Average Weather for Boating

-The boating season in Wisconsin typically runs from late May through September.
-Summers are warm, with daytime highs in the 70s and 80s, creating ideal conditions for everything from fishing and water skiing to pontoon cruising and sailing.
+The season runs late May through September.
+Summers are warm, with highs in the 70s and 80s, and extended days that give boaters plenty of time on the water.

 55+ Waterfront Communities in Wisconsin With Boat Access